 As parents, we bear an enormous responsibility.
 It’s not just about keeping our little ones alive, warm, fed and happy.
 We’re all looking to raise exceptional human beings.
-We’re responsible for the quality of our kids’ lives long after they’ve left the nest, and many of the decisions we make today are going to determine who they are 2030, even 50 years from now.
+We’re responsible for the quality of our kids’ lives long after they’ve left the nest, and many of the decisions we make today are going to determine who they are 20 or 30, even 50 years from now.

 No surprise then that we take these decisions very, very seriously.